-In this article, we’ll show how to add a post creation limit for users on your WordPress site.
+In this article, we’ll show you how to add a post creation limit for users on your WordPress site.

 Who Needs to Limit Post Creation in WordPress?